 The crater measures approximately 1 kilometer in diameter and rises 396 meters high, making it one of the largest tephra craters in the world.

-There are two paths up to the rim of the crater, which provide excellent views of both the centre of the volcano and the surrounding area.
+There are two paths up to the rim of the crater, which provide excellent views of both the volcano’s centre and the surrounding area.

 Both trails require a 20-minute uphill hike, with loose gravel making the terrain a bit challenging in places.